 Therapeutic radiation may damage the generator's circuitry.
-Sources of such radiation include therapeutic radiation, cobalt machines, and linear accelerators total dosage determining the extent of damage.
+Sources of such radiation include therapeutic radiation, cobalt machines, and linear accelerators.
+The radiation effect is cumulative, with the total dosage determining the extent of damage.
 The effects of exposure to such radiation can range from a temporary disturbance to permanent damage, and may not be detectable immediately.
 External defibrillation may damage the generator.
-Use of electrosurgery [electrocautery or radio frequency (RF) ablation devices] may damage the generator
+Use of electrosurgery [electrocautery or radio frequency (RF) ablation devices] may damage the generator.